Textual JSON Objects That Represent Extended Scalar Values

 For example, when you use the JSON data type constructor, JSON, if you use keyword EXTENDED then recognized extended objects in the textual input are replaced with corresponding scalar values in the native binary JSON result.
 If you do not include keyword EXTENDED then no such replacement occurs; the textual extended JSON objects are simply converted as-is to JSON objects in the native binary format.

-In the opposite direction, when you use Oracle SQL function json_serialize to serialize binary JSON data as textual JSON data (VARCHAR2, CLOB, or BLOB), you can use keyword EXTENDED to replace (native binary) JSON scalar values with corresponding textual extended JSON objects.
+In the opposite direction, when you use SQL/JSON function json_serialize to serialize binary JSON data as textual JSON data (VARCHAR2, CLOB, or BLOB), you can use keyword EXTENDED to replace (native binary) JSON scalar values with corresponding textual extended JSON objects.

 Note